A Sample of Summer Projects

 Host: Lockheed Martin

 Fellowship Title: Software Systems Support Fellow

 Summer Project: Blanca tested satellite software at Lockheed Martin.
 She used the company’s peer review process to test commands, record and report errors back to the software engineers to ensure that the program performed as designed.

 ETP Description: Inspired by her experience, Blanca engaged her middle school computer students in a basic programming lesson.
 Students used Alice to learn basic programming and build a scene that reviewed core 5th grade science concepts including the water cycle and the human skeleton.
 To see Blanca’s full lesson, visit: Alice: Computer Programming in a 3D Environment.

 Fellowship Title: Adobe Youth Voices Coordinator

-ETP Description: Jeff’s ETP focuses on learning to assemble and create interactive digital content for publishing using Adobe InDesign.
-With this lesson plan teachers of any subject area will be able to have students create, assemble, and publish their content for tablet viewing.
-To see Jeff’s full lesson visit: Interactive Digital Publishing Project Using InDesign.
+ETP Description: Jeff’s ETP focused on learning to assemble and create interactive digital content for publishing using Adobe InDesign.
+With this lesson plan, teachers of any subject area are able to have students create, assemble, and publish their content for tablet viewing.
+To see Jeff’s full lesson, visit: Interactive Digital Publishing Project Using InDesign.

 Teacher: Rob Alexander